Mehndi – Custom and Designs

 4. The Indonesian and Southern Asian styles were a mix of Middle Eastern and Indian designs using blocks of color on the very tips of their toes and fingers.

 Indian marriages are known for their many rituals.
 In fact, the beauty of Indian weddings comes forth in the numerous traditions that are associated with the special celebration.
 Indian weddings are incomplete without dance, music and lots of laughter.
 Furthermore, Indian weddings are not a one-day ceremony.
 Pre-wedding ceremonies begin before the wedding and can sometimes be a week-long celebration.

 Indian weddings are incomplete without the mehndi ceremony.
 The ritual of mehndi ceremony is followed in every part of the country where the hands of the bride are adorned with the lovely red color of the mehndi.
 On these festive or wedding occasions mostly traditional Indian designs are made on the hands of the bride.
 While the bride has a very elaborate pattern done on her hands and feet, the groom usually has just a token design.
 Mehndi is a very important part of both Hindu and Muslim weddings in India.
-In fact, application of mehndi is a custom during any celebration in India, be it Karva Chaut, Teej, Diwali, Ramzan or any other festival.
+In fact, application of mehndi is a custom during any celebration in India, be it Karva Chauth, Teej, Diwali, Ramzan or any other festival.

 The Mehendi function is usually organized with the sangeet function.
 So, it has a festive feel to it with the women dancing and singing traditional songs on the mehendi ritual.
 The bride is dressed in light color clothes with light jewelry.
 According to the custom, the bride must not step out of the house after the mehendi ritual until the wedding day.
 It is believed that the darker and deeper the henna stains the more the husband and the in-laws will love her bride.
 The ritual of mehendi signifies the strength and power of love in a marriage so it is regarded good omen for the would-be bride.
-It is said that the long the bride retains the mehendi, the more auspicious would be her future.
+It is said that the longer the bride retains the Mehendi, the more auspicious would be her future.